initialed85/openwrt_or_lede_config/README.md

 So, we tag all VLANs on port 0 (CPU) so that we can ultimately pull them into the OS and assign them interfaces (which enables us to bridge them to VAPs) and we tag all VLANs on port 5 (physical port 4) because that's the root of those VLANs (from the Cisco switch).

+#### multi_ssid_client

+This folder contains a configuration that simulates the behaviour of your computer or your phone, in that you've probably got multiple SSIDs remembered and you expect your device to connect to them whenver they're in range.

+It's a little untidy, as it basically requires an interface for each possible connection, but it works.

+You'll need to configure the firewall how you like (this is just designed to cater for the wireless side).